-I found Pinterest a few weeks ago, and I have been loving it every since.
+I have been using Pinterest for years and I have been loving it every since the first day I used it.
 It so easy to dip into it, find something you like and share with everyone else.
+While Pinterest is great for personal use, I have also realised how important Pinterest for small business could be as well!

 Opportunity to showcase your products